Robert Nozick’s Political Philosophy

 Moreover, the individualist anarchist asserts—and Nozick is strongly disposed to agree—that shoppers for any sort of service will do best when there is a competitive market in the supply of that sort of service.
 Competition among good-willed providers of the service of rights protection will induce lower prices and/or higher quality rights protection—including protection against “outlaw” agencies that seek to assist or protect rights violators.
 The interest of good-willed purchasers of rights protection in non-violent dispute resolution will press competing suppliers of rights protection to join in agreements that more sharply define the boundaries of their clients and establish procedures for resolving disputes among them.
 Any protective agency that is not part of a network of established conflict diminishing agreements and resolution procedures will be at a huge competitive disadvantage.
 Nozick refers to the resulting network as the dominant protective association; and he treats the question of whether the minimal state can arise without violating rights as a matter of whether such a dominant protective association can develop into a minimal state without violating rights.

 Second, anarchists like Rothbard assert that the creation and maintenance of even the minimal state will violate rights in two fundamental ways.
-First, even the minimal state will arise through and sustain itself through imposed taxation.
-Second, even the minimal state will arise through and sustain itself through the coercive suppression or control of competing protective agencies.
-However, the minimal state that Nozick seeks to defend is simply not subject to the first of these challenges.
-For, despite some ill-chosen language that suggests the contrary (26–7), Nozick’s minimal state does not impose taxation—even to fund its rights protective activities.[17]
+The first way is that even the minimal state will arise through and sustain itself through imposed taxation.
+However, the minimal state that Nozick seeks to defend is simply not subject to this challenge.
+For, despite some ill-chosen language that suggests the contrary (26–7), Nozick’s minimal state does not impose taxation—even to fund its rights protective activities.[18]
+After all, according to Nozick, taxation is “on a par with forced labor” (169).
 Nozick’s minimal state does prohibit individuals who interact with its clients from becoming clients of competing agencies (that are not subject to supervision and constraint by the minimal state).
-However, it does not require anyone to subscribe to its services.
-Principled anarchists and even individuals who hope to free-ride on the minimal state’s overall suppression of rights violations[18] are morally at liberty to take their chances.
+Nevertheless, it does not compel anyone to subscribe to its services.
+Principled anarchists and even individuals who hope to free-ride on the minimal state’s overall suppression of rights violations[19] are morally at liberty to take their chances.

 3.2 Response to the Anarchist Challenge